Manjiri-here/Kubernetes/Kubernetes Architecture.md

 Similarly, in Kubernetes, the **Container Runtime** is the essential component.
 It’s required to run the container.

+Kubernetes used docker as default comtainer runtime in previous versions.
+But since K8s version 1.20+ docker is not compliant with kubernetes Container Runtime Interface (CRI).
+Hence K8s introduced support for runtimes like- dockerd and CRI-O.

 Think of it like this:
 - Java needs the **Java Runtime** to run Java applications.
 - Kubernetes needs the **Container Runtime** to run containers.